lazarljubenovic/type-guards/README.md

 ### `isTuple`

 Create a validator that asserts that passed argument is a tuple of certain elements.
-Current limit for the tuple is that it's can have up to 3 elements.

 ```ts
 const isNamePair = isTuple(isString, isString)